mirelsol/idioma/README.md

 ============
 Administration
 --------------
+1. Run the app : ./manage.py runserver
-1. Go to the Django Admin page (e.g. http://127.0.0.1:8000/admin)
+2. Go to the Django Admin page (e.g. http://127.0.0.1:8000/admin)
-2. Add the languages you want tot to manage.
+3. Add the languages you want tot to manage.
 Click on "Add" next to "Languages"
-3. Add the topics to classify the expressions.
+4. Add the topics to classify the expressions.
-4. Add the expressions.
+55555.
+Add the expressions.

 Usage
 -----